The Father's Son (@Jim Sano)

 His mother had no idea how good life could be.
 The bitterness and sadness that had overshadowed her life, robbed her of any chance of living it well.

-As he held the door for Jillian and glanced at her, her long legs, her flawless ivory skin, and soft blonde flowing hair, he smiled and thought he had it all.
+As he held the door for Jillian and glanced at her, her long legs, her flawless ivory skin, and soft blonde flowing hair, he smiled.